-Our 2021 Annual Report to Stockholders, which was made available to stockholders with or preceding this proxy statement, contains financial and other information about our company, but is not incorporated into this proxy statement and is not to be considered a part of these proxy materials or subject to Regulations 14A or 14C or to the liabilities of Section 18 of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+Our 2022 Annual Report to Stockholders, which was made available to stockholders with or preceding this proxy statement, contains financial and other information about our company, but is not incorporated into this proxy statement and is not to be considered a part of these proxy materials or subject to Regulations 14A or 14C or to the liabilities of Section 18 of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 The information contained in the "Report of the Audit Committee" shall not be deemed "filed" with the SEC or subject to Regulations 14A or 14C or to the liabilities of Section 18 of the Exchange Act.

-We will provide, without charge, a copy of our Annual Report on Form 10-K for the fiscal year ended April 30, 2021 as filed with the SEC to each stockholder of record as of the record date that requests a copy in writing.
+We have provided a copy of our Annual Report on Form 10-K for the fiscal year ended April 30, 2022 as filed with the SEC to each stockholder of record as of the record date.
 Any exhibits listed in our Annual Report on Form 10-K also will be furnished upon request at the actual expense we incur in furnishing such exhibits.
 Any such requests should be directed to our Secretary at 1800 North Route Z, Suite A, Columbia, MO 65202.